 The spindle chair was an investment piece almost a decade ago.
 Because of its classic lines and neutral color, it still looks fresh and updated.

 The other splurge in this room was the rug.
 In a neutral room texture and pattern create interest and when I saw the rug I knew it would work perfectly in my transitional style living room.

-The pillows, baskets, lamp, candlesticks, vases, and clock were reasonably priced and some were downright cheap!
+The pillows, lamp, candlesticks, vases, and faux plants were reasonably priced and some were downright cheap!

 It’s all about that high/low balance.
 It’s about beautiful pricey pieces sitting side by side with things I find at Goodwill or on super sale or have had for years and years.
 And when styled right they look amazing together!
 This is decorating gold!